hudson-and-thames/mlfinlab/docs/source/codependence/information_theory_metrics.rst

    \end{align*}

-The upper bound of Variation of information is not firm as it depends on the sizes of the population which is problematic when comparing variations of informatiion acriss different population sizes, as described in `Cornell lecture slides, p.21 <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512994>`_
+The upper bound of Variation of information is not firm as it depends on the sizes of the population which is problematic when comparing variations of information across different population sizes, as described in `Cornell lecture slides, p.21 <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3512994>`_

 Implementation